-- 28.1.6 Where an employer receives an indication of potential significant changes, they undertake to advise staff and the NZNO as soon as practicable of the possibility of these changes. - 28.2 Consultation - 28.2.1 Consultation involves the statement of a proposal not yet finally decided upon, listening to what others have to say, considering their responses and then deciding what will be done.
-Consultation clearly requires more than prior notification. - 28.2.2 The requirement for consultation should not be treated perfunctorily or as a mere formality.
-The person(s) to be consulted must be given sufficient opportunity to express their view or to point to difficulties or problems. - 28.2.3 If changes are proposed and such changes need to be preceded by consultation, the changes must not be made until after the necessary consultation has taken place.
+- 29.2.2 The requirement for consultation should not be treated perfunctorily or as a mere formality.
+The person(s) to be consulted must be given sufficient opportunity to express their view or to point to difficulties or problems. - 29.2.3 If changes are proposed and such changes need to be preceded by consultation, the changes must not be made until after the necessary consultation has taken place.
 Both parties should keep open minds during consultation and be ready to change.
-Sufficiently precise information must be given to enable the person(s) being consulted to state a view, together with a reasonable opportunity to do so either orally or in writing. - 28.2.4 Consultation requires neither agreement nor consensus, but the parties accept that consensus is a desirable outcome. - 28.2.5 The consultation process will give employees affected, or likely to be affected, by any significant change to staffing, structures or work practise, and the NZNO organiser/delegate, the opportunity to put forward their views on any proposals or options developed for change prior to any final decision being made. - 28.2.6 The process shall be as follows: - (a) The initiative being consulted about should be presented by the employer as a "proposal" or "proposed intention or plan" which has not yet been finalised. - (b) Sufficient information must be provided by the employer to enable the party/parties consulted to develop an informed response. - (c) Sufficient time must be allowed for the consulted party/parties to assess the information and make such response, subject to the overall time constraints within which a decision needs to be made. - (d) Genuine consideration must be given by the employer to the matters raised in the response. - (e) The final decision shall be the responsibility of the employer.
+Sufficiently precise information must be given to enable the person(s) being consulted to state a view, together with a reasonable opportunity to do so either orally or in writing. - 29.2.4 Consultation requires neither agreement nor consensus, but the parties accept that consensus is a desirable outcome. - 29.2.5 The consultation process will give employees affected, or likely to be affected, by any significant change to staffing, structures, or work practise, and the NZNO organiser/delegate, the opportunity to put forward their views on any proposals or options developed for change prior to any final decision being made. - 29.2.6 The process shall be as follows: - (a) The initiative being consulted about should be presented by the employer as a "proposal" or "proposed intention or plan" which has not yet been finalised. - (b) Sufficient information must be provided by the employer to enable the party/parties consulted to develop an informed response. - (c) Sufficient time must be allowed for the consulted party/parties to assess the information and make such response, subject to the overall time constraints within which a decision needs to be made. - (d) Genuine consideration must be given by the employer to the matters raised in the response. - (e) The final decision shall be the responsibility of the employer.

-28.3 Staff Surplus
+29.3 Staff Surplus